 As popular tastes changed the Autocrat began hosting R&B bands like the Royal Dukes of Rhythm, formed by Wardell Quezergue, one of Kerr’s acolytes.
 Quezergue, who grew up in the Seventh Ward, became a renowned producer and arranger responsible for hits including “Chapel of Love” and “Mr. Big Stuff” — Allen Toussaint dubbed him the “Creole Beethoven.”
 In the 60s, a youngster who lived near the Autocrat, Carl LeBlanc, used to listen to the music emanating from inside the club.
 He’d go on to play guitar in Sun Ra’s Arkestra and banjo in the Preservation Hall Jazz Band (he was also in Stop, Inc., the band that recorded the locally ubiquitous “Second Line”).

-In Creole New Orleans: Race and Americanization, historian Arnold R. Hirsch argues that the Autocrat, under the leadership of A.P.
-Tureaud, helped unite black communities across the city in the pursuit of equal rights in the 1930s and 40s.
+Beyond hosting concerts, the Autocrat played a role in shaping the community in which these musicians lived and worked.
+In Creole New Orleans: Race and Americanization, historian Arnold R. Hirsch argues that the club, under the leadership of A.P.
+Tureaud, helped unite Black communities across the city in the pursuit of equal rights in the 1930s and 40s.
 The club’s auditorium held civil rights meetings in subsequent years as well.

 Though the building was badly damaged by Hurricane Katrina and the ensuing flood, the Autocrat Club renovated and reestablished a full slate of activities, including regular fish fries and dances on weekend nights.
 Other social aid and pleasure clubs still hold functions here, with modern brass bands and DJs.